-For the MIRCal files, we ask that you upload the files through our secure uploading function on our website once OSHPD has accepted your file and it passes their requirements.
-You may upload your files more often than is required by OSHPD at your own liking.
+For the SIERA files, we ask that you upload the files through our secure uploading function on our website once HCAI has accepted your file and it passes their requirements.
+You may upload your files more often than is required by HCAI at your own liking.

 For NHSN data, you must simply join our NHSN group.

-3. How soon after uploading my MIRCal data will it appear in reports?
+3. How soon after uploading my SIERA data will it appear in reports?

 4. How new is the data you are reporting on?

-The data we show in our reports is either as new as the latest AB 2876 data or as new as the data in the MIRCal files you upload.
+The data we show in our reports is either as new as the latest AB 2876 data or as new as the data in the SIERA files you upload.

-5. Will I be able to see a specific hospitals data or will other hospitals see my hospitals data?
+5. Will I be able to see a specific hospital’s data?
+Will other hospitals see my hospital’s data?

 No, you cannot see other hospitals data nor can they see yours.
 You will be able to select a pre-made comparison group of hospitals and see that groups averages.
 As well, you can see individual hospital rates in the comparison group, but the hospital name is hidden.
 Furthermore, you will not even know which hospitals are in the group.

 6. Does the data platform require a connection to my hospital’s Electronic Health Records (EHR) system?